 MySQL Current_Time and Current_Time() are the MySQL Date Functions, which are useful to return the current time in HH:MM:SS or HHMMSS string format.
 Let us see how to use these Current Time functions in MySQL with example.
 The basic syntax of the Current time in MySQL is as shown below:

 MySQL CURRENT_TIME Example

 The following statements show you how to use these MySQL Current time functions.

 As you can see, both the above statements return the current time in HH:MM:SS format.
 The below statements show you what happens when we add a few seconds to the MySQL Current_Time function.

 SELECT CURRENT_TIME, CURRENT_TIME + 0, CURRENT_TIME + 5;

 SELECT CURRENT_TIME(), CURRENT_TIME() + 0, CURRENT_TIME() + 32;

-As you can see from the above, they added those extra seconds to the current time and displaying the current time in HHMMSS string format
+As you can see from the below, they added those extra seconds to the current time and displaying the current time in HHMMSS string format